Generosity Builds Trust

 Within this endless transition, gratitude provides peace.
 It invites us to cherish our one and onlys in life.
 Such appreciation acknowledges the past, allows the present to be a gift, and instills hope for what’s next.
 For all that is one and only, I say thank you.

-Little startups that pay in love are a blank canvas that comes to life through you.
+Startups that pay in love are a blank

 You’ve Got Mail

-Secure an email for your little one, then use this communication channel to write to them as they grow up.
-Whether you start writing before they are born or begin this practice later in their life, imagine what a gift an inbox full of thoughtful updates will be in the future!
-This new email can be shared with family and used for future account setup if you want, but at a minimum, you will have created a personalized time machine.
+Consider setting up an email for your little one.
+This inbox can be used as a communication channel to write to your child as they grow up.
+Whether you start writing before they are born or later in their life, imagine what a gift this inbox will be in the future!
+This email address can be shared with family and used for online accounts if you want, but at a minimum, this curates a personalized time machine full of thoughtful updates.

 Avoid Routine

-“Time flies” and “they grow up so fast” is accurate, but I’m convinced that avoiding routine may slow down time.
-The freedom to be spontaneous is a privilege and everyone will define such freedom differently, but a proven path to explore such a reality is entrepreneurship.
-Boundless hard work, dedication, and resiliency are what it takes, but our own suffering provides a stronger sense of purpose and the chance to enjoy more treasured time doing things that make us happy.
+The freedom to be spontaneous is a privilege and everyone will define such flexibility differently, but a proven path to explore such a reality is entrepreneurship.
+Boundless hard work, dedication, and resiliency are what this lifestyle takes, but suffering provides a stronger sense of purpose.

 Lone Wolves